cynthiateeters/hybit-colors/CONTENT-PLAN.md

 ### HAP's introduction

 ```
 My old stylesheets were basically hex code soup.
 I'd have #3366cc in my header, #3367cc in my footer (yes, they're different!), and couldn't remember which was which.
 Copy-paste was my strategy - find a color I used before, copy it, hope it was the right shade!
-Then Prof. Teeters introduced me to CSS variables and systematic color naming.
+Then Prof. Teeters introduced me to CSS custom properties and systematic color naming.
 Now I change colors in ONE place!
 Let me show you this sanity-saving system!
 ```

 ### HAP's specific struggles